 Q: Do you wholesale?

 A: We do not wholesale our designs.
-We are happy to extend a small courtesy discount to retailers with customers desiring a Krikawa ring on behalf of a customer.
+We are happy to extend a small courtesy discount to retailers who wish to purchase a Krikawa ring on behalf of a customer.
 Please be prepared to provide a copy of your EIN, business license, and resellers permit.

 Q: Do you have any discounts?

 for active and retired U.S. military personnel.
 Otherwise, we are unable to offer discounts on our jewelry.
 Our pricing is as competitive as possible and everything is handmade from scratch.